Where is Totota?

 NRECA International enlisted Bandera Electric Cooperative to provide the energy solution.
 It is a combination of solar, energy storage and high efficiency reciprocating engines/generators.
 This system is designed to be housed within a standard 20’ shipping container, making it easy to install and secure in this remote area.

-The solar array/battery system is being installed by the NRECA team and will be commissioned by Miguel Rivera from Bandera EC.
-This system will rely on solar power for approximately 95% of all energy consumed, using a diesel generator during months of heavy rainfall.
+The solar array/battery system was installed by the NRECA International team and commissioned by Miguel Rivera from Bandera EC.
+This system relies on solar power for approximately 95% of all energy consumed, and will use a diesel generator during months of heavy rainfall.

-In addition to a hired line crew, two volunteers from Boone Electric Cooperative from Missouri have traveled to Liberia to assist with the construction.
-By the numbers as of February 11, 2018:
+In addition to a hired line crew, two volunteers from Boone Electric Cooperative from Missouri traveled to Liberia to assist with the construction.

-Power will be distributed over a low voltage network that is designed to be grid ready.
-Insulated multiplex will be mounted on nine meter poles; AMI prepayment meters will meter power sales to all consumers.
+Power is distributed over a low voltage network that is designed to be grid ready.
+Insulated multiplex have been mounted on nine meter poles; AMI prepayment meters will meter power sales to all consumers.

-To ensure co-op members can safely receive and use electricity in their homes, NRECA International will be installing internal wiring for their homes.
+To ensure co-op members can safely receive and use electricity in their homes, NRECA International is in the process of installing internal wiring for their homes.
 Each house will receive a low-cost wiring harness designed to meet the needs of all consumers.
 This design allows for flexibility to expand in the future, and costs less than US$30 for each home installation.